-PaidNova pays as much as $50 for posting promotional content on Youtube, Instagram, Facebook, and Twitter.
+PaidNova apparently pays as much as $50 if you post promotional content on Youtube, Instagram, Facebook, and Twitter.
 You can submit a new post every 48 hours.

 Your post has to include how it works, how much you’ve made (mind you this is just what appears on your account because at this point you can’t cash out yet), and why you love it.

 The problem here is, you’ll make people assume it really worked for you without really proving it to yourself first.